 The mean absolute error (MAE) and the root mean squared error (RMSE) are estimates of the average deviation of the model predictions from the observations (Equations 12 and 13).
 Meanwhile, the normalized root mean squared error (NRMSE) provides an estimate of the relative importance of the errors with respect to the observations (Equation 14).
 The MAE, RMSE and NRMSE constitute indicators of model prediction accuracy (Stow, 2003), and the smaller their values, the higher the agreement between the observations and the predictions.
-Finally, the index of agreement (IA) evaluates the global agreement between the predictions and the observations (Equation 15).
-It is conveniently bounded between 0 and 1 with the highest value indicating a perfect match between the two time series.
+Finally, the index of agreement (IA) evaluates the global agreement between the highest value indicating a perfect match between the two time series.
 A value of zero indicates that the model predicts individual observations no better than the average of the observations.